syedshah94/Parking-App/README.md

 -users
 -spots

-NOTE: Changing migrations will require changing models and controllers as well.
+NOTE: Changing migrations will require changing MODELS and CONTROLLERS as well.
+It may also need a changes on /seeds
 This is important to keep in mind when we add in an API or User authentication.